AJ6CU/benchduino-daughterboards/ESP-S2-Saola/README.md

             significant porting issues that you might need to be aware of in your own applications.

+# IMPORTANT!
+THIS DESIGN HAS NOT YET BEEN PRODUCED AND TESTED!!!
+I WILL POST AN UPDATE
+WHEN IT HAS BEEN TESTED.

 There is absolutely no warranty here.
 Use this at your own risk!